 All of the main inhabited islands in the Turks and Caicos support vehicle rentals, however, the rates, condition and selection of cars does vary quite a bit by island.

 We generally advise that all visitors rent a car due to the complete lack of public transport and high costs of taxis.
+Walking distances between resorts, restaurants, and attractions are often too far for pleasant walking, especially in the case of many vacation rental villas.

 On Providenciales, the rental situation is quite good.
 Rates are low, car quality is generally high, and the selection of both rental companies and car types if wide.
 Everything from scooters to luxury cars are available.